tameravci/jekyll-now/_posts/2020-3-29-Maintaining solid dental health.md

 Same with mouthwash.
 I mean, how can you not like this?
 Your mouth will smell great.
 Do it often.

 Assuming you got the essential tools above, here's my suggestions for the power users, or people who really want to boost their dental health.
 1. Interdental brushes: This is not something I've seen in the US.
 I found it with mum in the UK.
 These brushes work in tandem with floss to clean the small food particles out from tighter spots between your teeth.
 You'd think floss would get everything out but nope!
 Once you go with these, you'll never be able to go back.
 My dentist said you can't give up regular floss even if you use these but they said this is a great idea for perfect cleaning.
 This also helps your gums.
-Grab them from Amazon: https://smile.amazon.com/gp/product/B004D936NM/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&th=1
+Grab [them from Amazon]( https://smile.amazon.com/gp/product/B004D936NM/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&th=1).
 I use Size 0 so it gets in-between the tightest spots.
 2. Crest 3D Whitestrips: These are whitening strips you attach to your teeth.
 I'd never thought they would work but they really do.
 You just have to wear one per day and in 30 days, there's definitely a change.
 Don't expect significant results but I know you'll be happy about it if you are not satisfied with how white your teeth are.
 In addition to the 30 strips, they give you 1 hour express ones which are supposed to improve the whiteness quickly for 2 days but not sure if that really works.
 Anyways, this one's cosmetic so it's optional.